The Soccer Mom Blog logo

 These days, you can find sweet chili sauce in the international aisle at most grocery stores.
 However, these store-bought sauces often contain additives or things like high-fructose corn syrup.

 Stop paying for bottles at the store when you can make this Homemade Sweet Chili Sauce with ingredients you probably already have in your pantry!
-This delicious, zesty sauce is not only super flavorful, but it is also vegan, gluten-free, and low in sodium.
+This delicious, zesty sauce is not only super flavorful, but it is also vegan, low in sodium, and can easily be made gluten free.
 When you make it at home, you know exactly what goes into the jar!

 If you haven’t tried sweet chili sauce before, you are going to love this recipe!
 You’ve never had a sauce with so much depth of flavor, from such simple ingredients!